Pogayo/Graphs/Generic-Search-Algorithm-in-Pseudocode.md

    return None

 ```
+**Note:** This is the iterative implementation of the searches.
+I have used it as it allows us to have a template for all the searches.
+The recursive implementation for the specific searches is more elegant than the iterative version.
 ### Language specific implementation
  * For implementation of BFS and DFS in Java, visit this link
  * For implementation of BFS and DFS in Python, visit this link